-The research team will compare and contrast a number of different ways of collecting data from forests over time.
-The technologies used will include
+The National Arboretum’s research team compares a number of different ways of collecting data from forests, with a focus on tree crown architecture types.

 - terrestrial lasers (Zebedee and DWEL)

 Outputs are published in various industry journals, including Australian Forestry, Remote Sensing in the Environment.

 Research investigators: Cris Brack (Chief Investigator), Fenner School, Australian National University (ANU).